-Intercommunal clashes between herders and farmers led to further waves of displacement in Benue state in 2021, and more than 220,000 people were living in dire conditions in informal camps with limited access to health care, food, water, and sanitation by the end of the year.
-To address the immense needs, we run two basic health care clinics in Mbawa and Abagana camps, offering outpatient consultations, ante- and postnatal care, nutritional support, health education, and care for victims of sexual violence.
-In June, we started supporting newly displaced people in Ortese camp by running mobile clinics, constructing toilets and showers, and distributing water and mosquito nets.
+Intercommunal clashes between herders and farmers led to further waves of displacement in Benue state.
+In 2022, more than 443,000 people were living in dire conditions in informal camps with limited access to health care, food, water and sanitation.
+To address the immense needs, we supported victims of the violence at our general health care clinics in Mbawa and Ortese camps.
+In three other camps, we ran community-based general health care services.

 Another alarming consequence of the violence in some parts of Nigeria has been the increasing number of victims of sexual violence, including in Ortese camp, Benue, where we escalated our response to assist the high number of women reaching our facilities.
 In Zamfara, we also offer outpatient consultations for victims of sexual and gender-based violence.

 Our teams run the maternity and neonatal departments of Jahun general hospital, in Jigawa state, and a clinic dedicated to treating women affected by obstetric fistula, a condition caused by damage to the birth canal during prolonged or obstructed labor.
 We also support basic obstetrics in four health centers to reduce complications during pregnancy.

 In Kano state, we continue to support two general health care centers and a clinic providing maternal and pediatric health care.
 Meanwhile, in our newly-opened project in Cross River, we support two outpatient facilities, general health care services, basic emergency obstetric and neonatal care, and referral systems for emergency and lifesaving care.
 Training is a key element in our activities in this state.
 In 2022, we ran training courses for health staff on Lassa fever, nutrition, laboratory skills, and water and sanitation.